MDAlamin13/Cricket-Batting-management/README.md

-# Cricket-Batting-management
+# Cricket-Batting-Management
-It was our database management project.
+It was my database management project.